The Hardy inequality and the heat equation with magnetic field in any dimension: The magnetic field

 In components, condition~\eqref{Gauss} means that the following Jacobi identity

 holds for all indices $j,k,l \in \{1,\dots,d\}$.
-We claim that the partial derivatives in~\eqref{Gauss.component} can be replaced by covariant derivatives (denoted by a semicolon here), \ie,
+From the skew-symmetry of~$B_{jk}$ and symmetries of Christoffel's symbols, the partial derivatives in~\eqref{Gauss.component} can be replaced by covariant derivatives (denoted by a semicolon here).

-It indeed follows from the skew-symmetry of~$B_{jk}$ and symmetries of Christoffel's symbols appearing in the definition of covariant derivative.
 Then it is easy to see that~\eqref{Gauss.component} is equivalent to the divergence-type identity